-On “Night of Terror,” November 14-15, 1917, the women prisoners who demanded to be treated as political prisoners were systematically tortured.
-Lucy's arms were handcuffed above her head and she left that way in her cell all night.
-The next day the women began a hunger strike and were brutally force-fed.
+On “Night of Terror,” November 14, 1917, the women prisoners who demanded to be treated as political prisoners were systematically tortured.
+Lucy's arms were handcuffed above her head and she left that way all night.
+The next day the women began a hunger strike.
 Public opinion forced authorities to release the women on Nov.
 28. This short article appeared in the The Butte Montana Daily Post, Nov.
 28, 1917.

 Hunger Strikers Released